-Unless specified otherwise in a policy below, employees who will be unexpectedly absent from work for any reason or who will not show up for work on time must inform their supervisor via a telephone call as soon as possible before the start of the employee's shift/work day.
+Unless specified otherwise in a policy below, employees who will be unexpectedly absent from work for any reason or who will not show up for work on time must inform their supervisor via a telephone call, text message or email no later than one-hour before the start of the employee's shift/work day, this procedure is specific to your individual department policy, please contact your department head as to what call in procedure is appropriate for your department.
 Not reporting to work and not calling to report the absence is a no-call/no-show and is a serious matter.

-Failure to report to work or report your need to be absent from work within two (2) hours after the start of your shift is considered a no-call/no show.
 The first instance of a no call/no show results in a final written warning except when prohibited by law.
 The second separate offense generally results in termination of employment with no additional disciplinary steps.
 A no call/no show lasting three days is generally considered job abandonment and deemed a voluntary resignation of employment.